 Molecular profiling of early disease and progression

 Investigators in the WCRC are using a number of molecular profiling techniques (genomics, transcriptomics, epigenomics, proteomics) to interrogate molecular changes in early breast disease and progression to cancer.
 This program uses the unique Health Sciences Tissue Bank, which currently contains over 400 frozen breast tumors with associated normal tissue and blood.
 In addition, the cancer registry has information on 16,000 patients treated over the last 20 years, with 10,000 of these having active follow up.
-Molecular analysis is performed in the Cancer Biomarkers Facility or individual laboratories using multiple platforms including Illumina HiSeq, SOLiD 5500, Affymetrix and Agilent arrays, Nanostring Counter and more.
+Molecular analysis is performed in the Cancer Genomics Facility or individual laboratories using multiple platforms including Illumina HiSeq, SOLiD 5500, Affymetrix and Agilent arrays, Nanostring Counter and more.
 In addition, the University of Pittsburgh has a rapid autopsy program allowing study of multiple sites of metastasis.

 New targeted therapies